antodom/pwm_lib/README.md

     };
 ```

 You have to put special emphasis on what PWM channel you are using (specified by the first part of the identifier) and which pin out of the set of pins available you will utilize for the channel.
 In order to know which Arduino DUE's pin corresponds to the one you have selected, you must consult the mapping of ATSM38XE's on the DUE consulting [https://www.arduino.cc/en/Hacking/PinMappingSAM3X](https://www.arduino.cc/en/Hacking/PinMappingSAM3X).
-In the example provided previously, the PWM channel used is channel 0, ATSAM3X8E is pin PC3, and its corresponding pin on the DUE is pin 35 (the code is reproduced here for clarification):
+In the example provided previously, the PWM channel used is channel 0, ATSAM3X8E's pin is pin PC3, and its corresponding pin on the DUE is pin 35 (the code is reproduced here for clarification):

 ```
 // defining pwm object using pin 35, pin PC3 mapped to pin 35 on the DUE